CTRI ACHIEVE

 Leadership

-4 Ways to Support Your Team During Stressful Times
+4 Ways to Support Your Team During Times of Stress

 I have worked in the health care field for 15 years and there has been no shortage of pressure, from increasing work demands to difficult situations with coworkers or customers requesting services that are outside the norm.
 Although some pressure can be helpful to motivate individuals, when stressors become long-term and/or unmanageable, leaders need to consider how they can mitigate their impact on productivity, work satisfaction, customer care, and morale at work.